alphagov/govuk-frontend/docs/contributing/tasks.md

 - copy GOV.UK Prototype Kit config files
 - copy JavaScript ESM source files
 - compile JavaScript ESM to CommonJS
-- runs `npm run test:build:package` (which will test the output is correct)
+- runs `npm run postbuild:package` (which will test the output is correct)

 **`npm run build:dist` will do the following:**